parElement

 By default, only the first line of a consecutive paragraph will be indented (not the first one in the document or container, and not paragraphs immediately following other block-level elements).

-of indent as a length and the pair all: true
+containing the amount of indent as a length and the pair

-is omitted from the dictionary, it defaults to false
+all: true.
+When all is omitted from the dictionary, it defaults to

 By typographic convention, paragraph breaks are indicated either by some space between paragraphs or by indented first lines.
 Consider